Our hotel recommendations are sorted by area:

 Why this hotel: Fantastic gym.
 Fine dining.
 Walk to Darling Harbour.

-Centrally located, the Hilton is in the middle of the Central Business District, close to many of the best shopping areas and about a 10-minute walk to both The Rocks and the gay scene in Darlinghust.
+The Hilton is conveniently located in the middle of Sydney’s Central Business District, close to many of the best shopping areas and about a 10-minute walk to both The Rocks and the gay scene in Darlinghust.

 Some of Sydney’s best luxury hotels are located along the waterfront from Sydney Harbour Bridge to Finger Wharf.
 Expect to pay a premium for the best views of the harbour and iconic Opera House.